fatimamardi/FxDealsProject/README.md

 - `LOCAL_SETUP.md` - Detailed instructions for setting up on your local machine
 - `TEST_DOCKER.md` - How to test using Docker Compose

-## About This Project

-This was built as part of a Scrum team project for Bloomberg's FX deals analysis system.
-We focused on making it robust, well-tested, and easy to use.
-The code follows enterprise Java best practices with proper error handling, comprehensive logging, and good test coverage.

----

-**Tip:** If something's not working, check the logs first - they're usually pretty helpful in figuring out what went wrong!